Lists of reports on this page:

 Retirement homes in Burlington serve seniors from throughout the Halton region and the GTA.
 The full spectrum of care (see image below), from independent living to long-term care, is available in Burlington – often as a continuum of care.

 Communities that offer a continuum of care combine independent and assisted living, and in some cases even long-term care, and can offer everything from suites with kitchens and concierge services to meal plans, laundry and cleaning services, medication management and personal care.
 In this type of retirement living, residents can smoothly transition from living unassisted in a community for the companionship and amenities to gradually receiving more care and support as needed.
 Choosing a retirement home in Burlington with all three options allows residents to avoid the hassle of moving and stay within a familiar community and support network as they age.
 Burlington is also home to retirement communities that specialize in one type of care.
 A residence specifically designed for independent living or a community that focuses on providing solely long-term care may be the perfect choice for you or your loved one(s).
-To find out more about how to choose the right retirement community for you, visit this section of the article or begin narrowing your search by clicking on a specific care-type below:
+To find out more about how to choose the right retirement community for you, see below.

 How much does a retirement home in Burlington cost?